jactor-rises/jactor-modules/README.md

 ### What is this repository for? ###

-* Src code and issues regarding jactor-persistence-orm
+* Src code and issues regarding jactor-persistence

 This project is a microservice dealing with persistence to an ear database using jpa (java persistence api) via spring-data-jpa and is a microservice to use under